dyelax/encore.ai/README.md

 #encore.ai
-Generate new lyrics in the style of any artist using Deep Learning.
+Generate new lyrics in the style of any artist using Deep Learning. <br/>
+Winner of "Best Machine Learning Hack" at HackMIT!

 <img src="https://github.com/dyelax/encore.ai/blob/development/assets/devpost_img_2-01.png" style="width: 100%"/>